-4 RESULTS AND DISCUSSION
+4.0 RESULTS AND DISCUSSION

-4.1 CLIMATE DATA
+4.1 Climate Data

-The climate data from the Shanty Bay and Collingwood stations are used to calculate the water budget for the Site using the Thornthwaite-Mather method to estimate the available monthly net water surplus available for runoff or infiltration to the groundwater system.
+The climate data from the Shanty Bay station are used to calculate the water budget for the Site using the Thornthwaite-Mather method to estimate the available monthly net water surplus available for runoff or infiltration to the groundwater system.
 The results are shown graphically on Figure D-1, Appendix D.

-Baseline (2003 - 2020) monthly net water surplus estimates for the Shanty Bay and Collingwood climate stations are summarized in box and whisker plots in Figure D-1.
+Baseline (2003 - 2020) monthly net water surplus estimates for the Shanty Bay climate station are summarized in box and whisker plots in Figure D-1.
 In the plot, the "whiskers" represent the maximum and minimum historic monthly values, the upper and lower edges of the "box" represent the 75th and 25th percentile of the historic data range and the solid line through the box represents the median value.
 Individual data points occasionally may plot outside of the "whiskers".
 These data points are interpreted to be outliers, as they are outside of 1.5 times the interquartile range (i.e., 1.5 times the range of the "box").

 The Thornbury Slama 30-year monthly climate normal is also shown for comparison.
-The baseline data for both Shanty Bay and Collingwood stations are similar to that of the climate normal; however, the monthly net surplus for the Collingwood station tends to be somewhat lower.
+The baseline data for the Shanty Bay stations are similar to that of the climate normal.

-The net water surplus calculated using the 2022 Site data from WAI station and the Shanty Bay and Collingwood stations are also shown on the plot.
-The 2022 monthly net water surplus calculated for the three stations is similar, although the WAI station shows a lower monthly net water surplus in January, August and December.
-Overall, the data indicate that during 2022, the monthly water surplus was below the median of the baseline data during the late fall, while the remainder of the year was generally similar to the baseline median.
+The monthly net water surplus values calculated using the 2023 Site data from WAI station and the Shanty Bay station are also shown on the plot.
+The 2023 monthly net water surplus calculated for both stations is similar, although the WAI station shows a lower monthly net water surplus in January, February, March and December and a higher net water surplus in April, June, July and November.
+Overall, the data indicate that during 2023, the monthly water surplus was below the median of the baseline data during the winter, while the late spring, early summer and late autumn had a monthly water surplus above the baseline median.

-Baseline average monthly temperature data for the Shanty Bay and Collingwood climate stations are summarized in box and whisker plots in Figure D-2, with the 30-year normal shown for comparison.
-Once again, the baseline data for both Shanty Bay and Collingwood stations are similar to that of the climate normal; however, the monthly average temperature at the Collingwood station is typically 1°C to 2°C warmer.
+Baseline average monthly temperature data for the Shanty Bay climate station are summarized in box and whisker plots in Figure D-2, with the 30-year normal shown for comparison.
+Once again, the baseline data for Shanty Bay station is similar to that of the climate normal.

-The average monthly temperatures from the 2022 Site data from WAI station and the Shanty Bay and Collingwood stations are also shown on the plot.
-The temperature data from the Shanty Bay and Collingwood stations is generally similar except during the winter and fall months where the Shanty Bay temperatures were a few degrees lower.
-The WAI station temperatures are typically 1°C to 2°C cooler than the Shanty Bay and Collingwood stations, particularly during the fall.
-The WAI station data suggest that temperatures were similar to the median of the baseline data at the Site in 2022.
-It is noted that the May average temperature at all three stations is about 4°C warmer than the baseline data.
+The average monthly temperatures from the 2023 Site data from WAI station and the Shanty Bay station are also shown on the plot.
+The WAI station temperatures are typically 1°C to 2°C cooler than the Shanty Bay station.
+The WAI station data suggest that temperatures were similar to the median of the baseline data at the Site in 2023.
+It is noted that the January and December average temperatures were about 2°C to 4°C warmer than the baseline data.